oxheadalpha/nft-tutorial/packages/nft-tutorial/README.md

 - [Docker](https://www.docker.com/) must be installed.
 You need docker to run Flextesa sandbox.
-You might skip docker installation if you plan to run this tutorial on the testnet (Carthagenet) only.
+You might skip docker installation if you plan to run this tutorial on the testnet (Hangzhou2net) only.

 ### The CLI Tool